mtkimmins/structureOfResearch/statsAndMethods.md

 * Non-parametric: does not require data to be normal.
 Good for skews.
 * Power: the chance that a test will detect a true significance
 * Ordinal Data: Rankings, or a scale of 0-10
+* Omnibus Tests: Tests for the presence of deviation among multiple groups.
+Requires post-hoc tests to narrow down.
+Tests a single broad null hypothesis (all groups are equal).

 ## Statistical Concepts
 ### How do you know if your data is normally distributed?